tpascarella/sr50/docs/investing/financial-capital.md

 </details>

-## Budget For The Next Year of Cash Flows
+## Plan For The Next Year of Cash Flows

 If you have a salary and are confident in your paycheck size and consistency, predict and plan for how much after-tax capital will be disbursed to you.
 You can then use this number to estimate how much you can invest in the next year.